Imports & Exports

 Organic products may be imported into the United States when they are:

-• Certified to the USDA organic regulations, or
+• Certified to the USDA organic regulations.

 • Certified organic in a country with which the U.S. has an established organic trade partnership.